Renegade Juggling Fire Torches

 Renegade juggling torches are designed to feel just like clubs.
 They are lightweight and well balanced.
 All the tricks you have learned with clubs can transfer over easily to our juggling torch.
-Utilizing a lightweight metal sheath and a plastic body, this torch lacks heavy wooden dowel and metal parts.
-Renegade Torches are balanced to juggle just like our clubs.
-They are the best juggling torch on the market, the light weight composite center, gives then a very stable flight and feel.
+Utilizing a lightweight metal sheath and a plastic body, this torch lacks the heavy wooden dowel and metal parts of other designs.
+These are the best juggling torches on the market, the light weight composite center gives them a very stable flight and feel.

 length 19.5 inches, 49.5 cm